jackyscript/jackyscript/content/blog/hello.md

 </template>
 ```

-- In the `pages` directory, create a folder called `[blog]`.
-The name and the square brackets around it will make the path dynamic and accessible for `Nuxt`, and a dynamic page called `[...slug].vue` with the following content:
+- In the `pages` directory, create a subdirectory called `[blog]`.
+The square brackets around the directory's name will make the route [dynamic](https://nuxt.com/docs/guide/directory-structure/pages#dynamic-routes) and accessible for `Nuxt`.
+Add a file `[...slug].vue` in the new `[blog]` directory, this is going to be a [catch-all route](https://nuxt.com/docs/guide/directory-structure/pages#catch-all-route), with the following content:
 ```vue
 <script setup>
 const route = useRoute();